emscripten-core/emsdk/README.md

 In this way you can utilize the Emscripten SDK tools while using your own git fork.
 You can switch back and forth between remotes via the `git checkout` command as usual.

+##### How do I use Emscripten SDK with a custom version of python, java, node.js or some other tool?

+The provided Emscripten SDK targets are metapackages that refer to a specific set of tools that have been tested to work together.
+For example, `sdk-1.35.0-64bit` is an alias to the individual packages `clang-e1.35.0-64bit`, `node-4.1.1-64bit`, `python-2.7.5.3-64bit` and `emscripten-1.35.0`.
+This means that if you install this version of the SDK, both python and node.js will be installed inside emsdk as well.
+If you want to use your own/system python or node.js instead, you can opt to install emsdk by specifying the individual set of packages that you want to use.
+For example, `emsdk install clang-e1.35.0-64bit emscripten-1.35.0` will only install the Emscripten LLVM/Clang compiler and the Emscripten frontend without supplying python and node.js.

 ## Uninstalling the Emscripten SDK

 If you installed the SDK using a NSIS installer on Windows, launch 'Control Panel' -> 'Uninstall a program' -> 'Emscripten SDK'.